m2man/Interview-Assignment/README.md

 1. *PDF file*: describles the problem about interview assignment process.
 2. *mzn file*: model file
 3. *dzn file*: data file for the model
+4. *program folder*: contains some example about MiniZinc language